romanows/QuickSelect/README.md

 used to find the median value of a sequence in expected O(n) time.
 However, both algorithms are worst-case O(n^2) time.

-The <code>examples</code> package contains short examples and <code>doc/analysis.txt</code>
+The <code>examples</code> package contains short examples and my blog
-contains a writeup of an empirical runtime evaluation.
+has a <a href="https://pwnetics.wordpress.com/2011/09/28/an-empirical-analysis-of-quickselect-and-quickmedian/">writeup of an empirical runtime evaluation</a>.

 This implementation only works on double arrays.
 Let me know if
 you're interested in seeing versions for other array types and